-- Preview Email Newsletter

 Centre Set Up Under IIT Delhi Transfers Technologies for Recycling of Technical Textiles, Defence Grade Fibers, and the National Flag

-New Delhi: On November 28, 2025, the Atal Centre of Textile Recycling and Sustainability (ACTRS), established under IIT Delhi at Panipat, transferred multiple technologies to industry partners for the recycling of aramid waste, technical gloves, and the nation more PR
+New Delhi: On November 28, 2025, the Atal Centre of Textile Recycling and Sustainability (ACTRS), established under IIT Delhi at Panipat, transferred multiple technologies to industry partners for the recycling of aramid waste, technical gloves, and the national flag.

 DMU Generates Almost 9 Pounds for Every 1 Pound Invested, New Report Finds (10)